thegetty/quire-docs/content/docs-v1/site-deploy.md

 6. Back in your command-line shell run `git add -f _site && git commit -m "Github pages deploy"`.
 This will add the contents of the `_site` directory to your project's git history so that it can be pushed to GitHub.

-7. If you have previously deployed the project to GitHub Pages, delete that old version by running `git push origin --delete gh-pages`. **If this is your first deploy, skip this step.
+7. If this is your first deploy, skip this step: if you have previously deployed the project to GitHub Pages, delete that old version by running `git push origin --delete gh-pages`.

 8. Run `git subtree push --prefix _site origin gh-pages` to push the committed `_site` files to a new `gh-pages` branch of your repo on GitHub.